 FAQs Read All

-Typically, applications for spring semester abroad open in December and applications for fall/year abroad open in September.
-The global pandemic has delayed the usual schedule.
-Applications for fall/year 2022 will open in November.
-Explore approved programs in Discover Programs.
+Traditionally, applications for spring semester abroad open in December and applications for fall/year abroad open in October.
+Our ability to open applications per this typical timeline could be impacted by many factors, so students should not be alarmed if applications open later than anticipated..
+You may explore approved programs via Education Abroad's Discover Programs page.
 Cornell's decision to offer programming is subject to change based on health, safety, and travel assessments.
-Find out how Cornell supports international travel health and safety.
+Find out more about how Cornell supports international travel health and safety.

 Remember to register your international travel in Cornell’s International Travel Registry.
 It’s required for study abroad and all Cornell-related international travel.